-- S3 14.1G: Changed the wording in the Line Throw event to clarify that the team will be disqualified if the Line Thrower leaves their throw zone and, in doing so, interferes with another team in the event. - S3 14.1I: Changed the wording in the Line Throw event to clarify that the Line Thrower is not to interfere with any other teams in the event until the event completion signal is given by the delegated official for the completion of the race. - S3 14.3G: Changed the wording in the Line Throw event to clarify that the "Line Thrower who, after the start signal and before the 45-second acoustic completion signal, exits their allocated throw zone while recusing their victim and interferes with other teams in the event". - Note: The wording was also changed in DQ Code 51.
+- S3 3.2B: Clarified that competitors must carry the manikin with at least one hand (or arm) and must always be in contact with the manikin. - S3 14.1G: Changed the wording in the Line Throw event to clarify that the team will be disqualified if the Line Thrower leaves their throw zone and, in doing so, interferes with another team in the event. - S3 14.1I: Changed the wording in the Line Throw event to clarify that the Line Thrower is not to interfere with any other teams in the event until the event completion signal is given by the delegated official for the completion of the race. - S3 14.3G: Changed the wording in the Line Throw event to clarify that the "Line Thrower who, after the start signal and before the 45-second acoustic completion signal, exits their allocated throw zone while recusing their victim and interferes with other teams in the event".

-S3 14.3H: Changed the wording to clarify that a Team will be disqualified if the Line Thrower walks or runs with the line grasped in their hands or held around any part of their body to return the victim to the pool finish wall i.e. not using their arms to haul in.
+Note: The wording was also changed in DQ Code 51. - S3 14.3H: Changed the wording to clarify that a Team will be disqualified if the Line Thrower walks or runs with the line grasped in their hands or held around any part of their body to return the victim to the pool finish wall i.e. not using their arms to haul in.

-Note: The wording was also changed in DQ Code 52. - S3 19.3: Changed the wording for disqualification point A. of the Rescue Tow Relay to read: "Leaving the starting block/releasing contact with the turning wall/edge/ starting block before the previous competitor has touched the wall/edge" to clarify that DQ 40 applies to all changeovers in the event. - Section 3 DQ Codes: The disqualification codes 51 and 52 have been updated to reflect the clarified rules for the Line Throw and Rescue Tow Relay events. - S4 24.1: The special conditions relating to the conduct of the Mixed Ocean M Lifesaver Relay conducted at National Teams Interclub Lifesaving World Championships (LWC) have been removed and have been placed in the LWC Handbook. - S7 6A: The special conditions relating to the conduct of the Mixed IRB Teams Relay conducted at National Teams Lifesaving World Championships (LWC) have been removed and have been placed in the LWC Handbook.
+Note: The wording was also changed in DQ Code 52. - S3 19.3: Changed the wording for disqualification point A. of the Rescue Tow Relay to read: "Leaving the starting block/releasing contact with the turning wall/edge/ starting block before the previous competitor has touched the wall/edge" to clarify that DQ 40 applies to all changeovers in the event. - Section 3 DQ Codes: The disqualification codes 51 and 52 have been updated to reflect the clarified rules for the Line Throw and Rescue Tow Relay events. - S4 24.1: The special conditions relating to the conduct of the Mixed Ocean M Lifesaver Relay conducted at National Teams Interclub Lifesaving World Championships (LWC) have been removed and have been placed in the LWC Handbook. - S4 24.1: Amended the Ocean M Lifesaver Relay event Note for the Lifesaving World Championships to so that read that teams may select the legs of the event in which their two men and two women competitors participate. - S7 6A: The special conditions relating to the conduct of the Mixed IRB Teams Relay conducted at National Teams Lifesaving World Championships (LWC) have been removed and have been placed in the LWC Handbook.